vackosar/vackosar.github.io/_posts/2018-10-04-Spline-Data-Lineage-Spark-Structured-Streaming-Spark-AI-Summit-2018.md

 ---
 layout: post
-title: "Spline: Data Lineage For Spark Structure Streaming (2018)"
+title: 'Spline: Data Lineage For Spark Structure Streaming (2018)'
 date: 2018-10-04
 last_modified_at: 2022-06-06
 description: Vaclav Kosar and Marek Novotny presentation at Spark N AI Summit 2018 of a POC of Structured Streaming data lineage tool.